nikitavoloboev/data/macOS/apps/fantastical.md

 ![](https://i.imgur.com/XTy5p8r.png)

+And I often use all day events as a way to set deadlines for myself.
+I then plan events for the day(s) in accordance to my [Focus board](../../focusing/focusing.md) & deadlines I have.

 ## Notes

 - To mass delete events, make empty search query (single space) on events I want to remove and delete them.
 Can also use stock Calendar app and search for `""` and cmd+shift+arrows events I want to delete.